gyng/betabot/README.md

 * reload (reloads plugins)
 * restart
 * reconnect
-* quit (closes the connection but does not stop the bot)
+* disconnect (closes the connection but does not stop the bot)
 * shutdown
 * useradd accountname password authlevel